Murdoch Drive, Murdoch

 Although the panels were designed for wind and earthquake loading it was the self-weight of the panel that governed the design, in particular where the panel cast-in support socket was located on an outer rib and was subject to bending.

-Airey Taylor acknowledge the superb work of Armstrong Parkin Architects for this beautiful building and the work of EMCO Builders and all participating collaborators for this prize-winning result.
+Airey Taylor acknowledge the superb work of Armstrong Collective for this beautiful design and the work of EMCO Builders and all participating collaborators for this prize-winning result.
+Particular thanks to Gino Perella (Delta Corp) whose work on the pre-manufactured panel was instrumental in the creation of the award-winning project.